devennavani/modalproject/README.md

 ### Frontend

 Once you have the FastAPI server running in development mode, run `make {MODAL_ENVIRONMENT}.ui` to run the UI locally.
-This will point the UI to the FastAPI server running in development mode.
+This will point the UI to the FastAPI server running in development mode in `MODAL_ENVIRONMENT`.